Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 ...

-definition is actually a call to a function
+On Linux we can see that errno definition is actually a call to a function

-that return a pointer : *__errno_location ()
+that returns a pointer : *__errno_location (), which is OS-specific.

-MethodHandle __errnoLocationMH = systemCLinker.downcallHandle(
+MethodHandle syscall = linker.downcallHandle(

 );

-int errno = ((MemoryAddress) __errnoLocationMH.invoke()) (1)
+int errno = captureState.get(ValueLayout.JAVA_INT, errnoOffset); (6)

-2 | Read errno value |
+| 6 | Read the captured errno value directly via the pre-computed offset. |

-On Linux the package more-utils
+On Linux the package more-utils has a tool called errno that can be used

-to list all the error codes errno -l
+to list all the error codes errno -l.

-that returns a string from an error
+Additionally, there is a function strerror that returns a string from an error

-MethodHandle strerror = systemCLinker.downcallHandle(
+MethodHandle strerror = linker.downcallHandle(

 FunctionDescriptor.of(ValueLayout.ADDRESS, ValueLayout.JAVA_INT)